shivanshdave/2020-432/projects/project2/README.md

 - If we cannot approve your proposal, we’ll tell you why, and you’ll then edit your response and re-submit.
 - The main reason why we don’t approve projects is that we don’t understand your description of your data set, or how your research question can be addressed using your data set - so focus on making those descriptions and questions as clear as possible.
+- If you commit in the Proposal Google Form to working with a partner, we will generally expect you to maintain that approach through the entire Project, barring extraordinary circumstances.
+If a change is required, email Dr. Love as soon as possible.

 ## Advice on Developing a Research Question